aitu-dk/webpage/src/pages/blog/spotify-mood.md

 *"Somebody that I used to know"* is the best example of this duality.
 While the lyrics are sad and heartbreaking, the song is often included in chill and relax playlists due to its pleasant acoustics. 🎸

-The paper *"The Contribution of Lyrics and Acoustics to Collaborative Understanding of Mood"* tackles this issue by allowing multiple moods to describe a song (in fact,  it allows each song to have 287 moods).
-It also uses a huge dataset of Spotify users' playlists and... transformers.
-After all, how can we have innovation without transformers nowadays, right? 😅
+The researchers at Spotify tackle this issue by allowing multiple moods to describe a song (in fact,  it allows each song to have 287 moods).
+It also uses a huge dataset of Spotify users' playlists and, of course, Transformers.
+After all, how can we have innovation without transformers nowadays, right? 😅 Let's see what the Swedes came up with 👇

 ## 📻 The Impact of Lyrics and Acoustics on Mood